CausalInference/SEQTaRget/SEQuential/README.md

 3.  outcome - outcome covariates
 4.  numerator - numerator covariates when weighting
 5.  denominator - denominator covariates when weighting
+6.  outcome.model - fastglm model objects
-6.  hazard - the hazard ratio
+7.  hazard - the hazard ratio
+8.  weight.statistics - weighting information
-7.  survival.curve - ggplot survival curve
+9.  survival.curve - ggplot survival curve
-8.  survival.data - survival and risk data for all points of followup
+10. survival.data - survival and risk data for all points of followup
-9.  risk.difference - risk difference at end of followup with CIs if bootstrapped
-10. risk.ratio - risk ratio at end of followup with CIs if bootstrapped
+11. risk.comparison - data table of comparisons between risks at end of followup bootstrapped
+12. risk.data - data table of risks for every level of treatment at each time point
-11. time - elapsed time for the SEQuential analysis
+13. time - elapsed time for the SEQuential analysis
+14. info - list of diagnostic tables
+15. ce.model - Competing event model objects

-These can be handily and easily printed to the terminal with by calling the object as `mySequential`.
-While this this the shape of the output object, not all slots will always be filled, e.g. if a user providers `hazard = TRUE, calculate.var = TRUE`, then the survival curves, data, and associated risks will return `NA`.
+These can be handily and easily printed to the terminal with by calling the object as `model` (if continuing the example above).
+While this this the shape of the output object, not all slots will always be filled, e.g. if a user providers `hazard = TRUE`, then the survival curves, data, and associated risks will return `NA`.

 ## Dependencies